qkzk/fm/development.md

   Watchout, if you try to open text & non text files at the same time, it will run a new terminal with your text editor instead.
 Don't mix file kinds.
 - Dynamic filtering while typing a filter
 - Search as you type: do / then type a pattern and you will jump to the match.
+- replace `tar tvf` by `bsdtar -v --list --file`.
+Which can preview .deb and .rpm files

 #### Changelog